-A sweeping, fertile valley sculpted by the Luangwa River, this national park is best known for its diverse and wealthy wildlife and the superb quality of its guides.
-It's definitely high up there on the list of favourites among true safari enthusiasts.
+A sweeping, fertile valley sculpted by the Luangwa River, South Luangwa National Park is best known for its diverse and wealthy wildlife and the superb quality of its guides.
+It's a great destination for walking safaris and one of the best places to see leopards in the wild.
+South Luangwa National Park is definitely high up there on the list of favourites among true safari enthusiasts.

 - Arguably Zambia's best safari destination

 - Incredible variety of abundant wildlife

-- Birding hotspot, especially in the 'Emerald' season
+- Birding hotspot, especially in the 'emerald' season

 - Renowned for walking safaris with expert guides

 - Known for its excellent leopard sightings

 - Afternoon/evening game drives allowed